We use cookies.

 Collaborations:

-• King Abdulaziz City for Science and Technology (Saudi Arabia): joint research, experiments and publications
+• King Abdulaziz City for Science and Technology (Saudi Arabia): joint experiments and research, internships of young researchers, joint publications.

-• Moscow State University (Russia): joint research and academic events
+• Moscow State University (Russia): joint research and scientific events.

 Hide Show full